Civilians flee as strikes pound last of IS-held Mosul

-MOSUL, Iraq (AP) — Iraqi forces say hundreds of civilians are fleeing Mosul as airstrikes pound the last pockets of territory held by the Islamic State group.
+MOSUL, Iraq (AP) — As airstrikes pound the last pockets of territory held by the Islamic State group in Mosul Sunday, hundreds of civilians are fleeing, many so badly injured they had to be carried over the mounds of rubble clogging the Old city’s narrow streets.

-Iraqi special forces Maj.
-Gen. Sami al-Aridi says Sunday civilians — mostly women and children — are fleeing the city.
+The civilians — mostly women and children — are fleeing the city in waves of displacement as Iraqi forces push toward the Tigris River, according to Iraqi special forces Maj.
+Gen. Sami al-Aridi.

-Dozens were injured, many with shrapnel wounds.
-After a strike, others appeared covered in dust.
-One woman collapsed, apparently from dehydration.
+Iraq’s special forces are now some 450 meters from the river’s bank, al-Aridi said.
+He expects to reach the Tigris within days.

-Civilians trapped inside the under-siege Old City — where temperatures have soared to 45 degrees Celsius — have suffered water and food shortages for months.
+After a strike, groups of civilians appeared covered in dust.
+Dozens were injured with what appeared to be shrapnel wounds.
+One woman collapsed trying to climb through a destroyed home, apparently suffering from dehydration.

 Most Read Stories